andrewmatveychuk/azure.ghost-web-app-for-containers/README.md

 The Azure Web app configuration is provided as a ready-to-use ARM template that deploys and configures all requires Azure resources:

 * a Web app and App Hosting plan for running the containers;
+* a Key Vault for storing secrets such as database passwords;
 * a Log Analytics workspace and Application Insights component for monitoring the application;
-* an Azure CDN profile and endpoint for offloading the traffic from the Web app.
+* an [Azure CDN](https://docs.microsoft.com/en-us/azure/cdn/) profile and endpoint for offloading the traffic from the Web app _or_ an [Azure Front Door](https://docs.microsoft.com/en-us/azure/frontdoor/) endpoint with a [WAF policy](https://docs.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview).

 All resources have their diagnostic settings configured to stream resource logs and metrics to the Log Analytics workspace.